- Home

 APPCN Match Recruitment Statement:

 Surveys of applicants during the COVID-19 pandemic found that virtual interviews are extremely popular.
 Programs also indicated a broadly favorable experience with virtual interviews.
 There are advantages of interviewing at INS in terms of scheduling all interviews in the same place and during the same time window, which reduces applicant burden.
 But from an accessibility and equity perspective, virtual interviews seem to have an advantage.
 In that context, APPCN encourages programs to prioritize needs of applicants and consider access and equity issues when deciding how to conduct interviews.
-Starting in 2024, APPCN will no longer sponsor interview rooms at the INS meeting.
 The Match submission deadline will also be fixed on the 2nd Wednesday of February, which means that some years interviewing during the INS Meeting may not be feasible.
 Programs are encouraged to continue offering the option of virtual interviews, even if in-person interviews are also offered.
 Programs are also urged not to include format of the interview as a factor when completing rank order lists and to communicate this clearly to applicants.
-Programs are encouraged to think creatively about virtual and in-person options for interviews, open houses, meet and greets, etc. For example, programs could choose to interview virtually but also offer optional meet and greet times at INS for applicants who are attending and interested in meeting program faculty in person.
+Programs are encouraged to think creatively about virtual options for interviews, open houses, meet and greets, etc.

 Are you ready to move forward in the field of Neuropsychology?